jerielizabeth/jerielizabeth.github.io/_posts/2016-12-01-religion-and-data.md

 ---
-title: "Religion & Data: A Presentation for the American Academy of Religion 2016"
+title: "Religion and Data: A Presentation for the American Academy of Religion 2016"
 layout: post
 tags: digital, research
 ---